 Although the Company believes that its estimates of fair value are appropriate, the use of different methodologies or assumptions could lead to different measurements of fair value.
-For fair value measurements in Level 3, changing one or more of the assumptions used to reasonably possible alternative assumptions would have the following effects on net assets attributable to holders of shares.
+For fair value measurements in Level 3, changing the unobservable inputs to reasonable alternatives detailed in the tables on pages 48 and 49 used would have the following total effect on net assets attributable to holders of shares.